 The latest agreements signed include:

-- The establishment of a profit-sharing scheme – 2014
+- Establishment of a profit-sharing scheme – 2016

 - Medical expenses and retirement benefits – 2008 (all Egis Group employees are covered by this binding agreement – for employees of Egis in France)

 In the first half of 2011, Egis opened up 25% of its capital to key executives (referred to as “partners”) as well as all French employees through a company mutual fund (FCPE).
 At the time, the capital structure set up had never been seen before in the engineering sector: Egis combined a major financial institution focused on the long term, the Caisse des Dépôts, and a motivated and dynamic shareholding of managers and employees committed to the success of their group.

 A social barometer

 In September 2018, the 5th edition of the social barometer has been launched.
 Each employee had the chance to express themselves on their level of satisfaction and expectations in areas such as working conditions, staff recognition and career prospects, the functioning and organisation of their entity, and their degree of trust and commitment.
 This survey offers an in-depth insight into the internal climate at Egis.
 It is an important tool for coordination and decision-making, guiding the workings of the different organisations, management, human resources management and even social responsibility.
 It therefore actively contributes to the social and economic performance of the Egis Group.
 It is part of its “managerial commitments” and its desire to develop a culture of feedback.

 The results of the social barometer conducted with the CDC group show that the Group’s employees are satisfied.
 50% of employees surveyed (worldwide) answered the questionnaire.
 The scores are consistently and significantly more favourable than in 2015.

 • A clear sense of pride to be working for Egis: 88%(+14pts) – N.B.
 78% of employees would recommend working at Egis to relatives,

 • A high level of job satisfaction: 73%(+8 pts),